Rights of Employees

 Mr. Nirenberg is mindful that employment law mediation can be effective only when the parties understand each other’s factual and legal positions.
 This can require limited discovery before mediation can be successful.
 As a result, he is careful to help the parties determine what, if anything, they need to accomplish prior to mediation to make sure the process has the best possible chance for success.Collaborative Process

 Generally, Mr. Nirenberg discourages joint mediation sessions in employment law cases.
 In his experience, these sessions are more likely to result in posturing and grandstanding that fosters animosity than to lead to the conciliatory state of mind necessary to settle an emotionally-charged case.
 Likewise, while certainly not a requirement, Mr. Nirenberg encourages the parties to share their respective position statements with each other before the mediation, while inviting additional confidential submissions from them.Experienced Employment Attorney

-Mr. Nirenberg was selected by Thomson Reuters to be included on its New Jersey Super Lawyers list in 2017 and on the Super Lawyers "Rising Star" list from 2011-2013, and has received an AV Preeminent Peer Review Rating from Martindale Hubble.
+Mr. Nirenberg was selected by Thomson Reuters to be included on its New Jersey Super Lawyers list from 2017 to present, the Super Lawyers "Rising Star" list from 2011-2013, and has received an AV Preeminent Peer Review Rating from Martindale Hubble.
 Information about the methodology for the section is available, respectively, on the Super Lawyers and Martindale-Hubbell website.
 No aspect of this advertisement has been approved by the New Jersey Supreme Court.

 J.D., Cornell Law School, Ithaca, New York, 1998

 B.A., University of Rochester, Rochester, New York, June, 1995